-CReST™ is a novel therapeutic recombinant live oral immunotherapy platform based on the attenuated carrier strain Salmonella typhi Ty21a, which is approved as an oral vaccine against typhoid fever.
+CReST™ is a novel orally-administered cancer vaccine based on the attenuated carrier strain Salmonella typhi Ty21a, which is approved as an oral vaccine against typhoid fever.
 S. typhi Ty21a has an excellent safety profile with more than 250 million doses already applied.
 The CReST™ Platform has been genetically modified to express a fusion protein of tumor-specific antigen (TSA) and cholera toxin B (CtxB) in order to induce a specific cellular immune response specifically directed towards cancer cells expressing the TSA and to stimulate innate components of the immune system.

 Secretion of tumor-specific antigen (TSA) fused to the non-toxic immunostimulatory beta-subunit of cholera toxin B (CtxB) through the recombinant Escherichia coli hemolysin secretion system by the attenuated Salmonella typhi Ty21a carrier strain.